Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Sup-analytic singularities

+We remark that a maximal psh weight with Demailly’s strong continuity property was called inf-analytic in \cite[Thm.
+B]{R13}.
+Hence Theorem~\ref{sup-an-conj} now says that sup-analyticity implies inf-analyticity (cf. \cite[Thm.
+C]{R13}).

-In the rest of this subsection, as a consequence of Theorem~\ref{sup-an-conj}, we consider an instance of the implication : `if Conjecture~\ref{dem} holds true for psh weights $\vp,\psi\in W_0$, then Conjecture~\ref{dem} holds for $\vp+\psi$ and $\max\{\vp,\psi\}$'.
-Although it might possibly be the case that this implication is easier to prove than Conjecture~\ref{dem} itself, at present we prove the implication only for sup-analytic weights by showing the following proposition.
+In the rest of this subsection, we present Proposition~\ref{plusmax}.
+When combined with Theorem~\ref{sup-an-conj}, this provides an instance of the (unknown) implication : `if Demailly's strong continuity holds true for psh weights $\vp,\psi\in W_0$, then Demailly's strong continuity holds for $\vp+\psi$ and $\max\{\vp,\psi\}$'.

 \begin{proposition} If $\vp,\psi\in W_0$ have sup-analytic singularities, then so do $\vp+\psi$ and $\max\{\vp,\psi\}$. \end{proposition}

 \begin{proof}